-Phonicseaching continues in Year 1, with children accessing a wider range of GPCs.
-By this stage, children are confident and able to read and spell a range of words and begin to learn new graphemes alongside alternative pronunciation and spellings for known graphemes.
+Phonics teaching continues in Year 1, with children accessing a wider range of GPCs.
+By this stage, children are more confident and able to read and spell a range of words and they begin to learn new graphemes as well as alternative pronunciations for known graphemes.

-Please use this link to the Phonics Parent Portal for further details on how phonics is taught, videos to support pronunciation of the GPCs and online versions of the shared readers children use in school.
+Please use this link to My Letters and Sounds resources page for further details on how phonics is taught, audio clips to support pronunciation of the GPCs and resources to support phonics practice at home.

 At Helena Romanes School, we are committed to developing a life-long love of reading in our pupils - and ensuring that they learn to read for pleasure and purpose and with confidence and fluency.